hotkeymuc/haul3/README.md

 ## Versions
-This project is based on [HAUL2](https://github.com/hotkeymuc/haul2) which did not use a dedicated lexer/parser/AST.
+Version 3 was started in early 2013.
+It is based on [HAUL2](https://github.com/hotkeymuc/haul2) which did not use a dedicated lexer/parser/AST.
 It was therefore much simpler and limited.

-If you are curious for the origins of this project, then have a look at the ugly PHP based first version [HAUL1](https://github.com/hotkeymuc/haul1).
+If you are curious for the origins of this project, then have a look at the nasty PHP based first version [HAUL1](https://github.com/hotkeymuc/haul1).

 ## Features and Limitations
 * This version can not *yet* translate its own source, but it's getting very close.
 At the moment there are quite some "pythonic" statements used in the parser; so they either have to be eliminated *or* implemented in HAL3 as well...
 In the meantime, feel free to throw other source code at it.